 1. A Puffy Face

 Looking back at photos before I was properly treated for hypothyroidism, my face looks quite different.
 Shape and definition had been lost to a certain extent as puffiness took over.
+Read more about Moon Face here.

 My eyes were sunken in and heavy and I looked very obviously unwell.
 Dark bags under my eyes and an overall change in my face shape looks really obvious when I look back at photos now.

 When on the T4 medication Levothyroxine, the puffiness unfortunately only worsened.
-Once I switched to a natural desiccated thyroid medication, it disappeared completely within weeks, so I clearly needed that T3 in this type of medication.
+Once I switched to a natural desiccated thyroid medication, it disappeared completely within weeks, so I clearly needed the T3 in this type of medication.

 Low thyroid levels can lead to low body temperature, which can then cause fluid retention or bloating, in the form of facial puffiness.